seantronsen/pvt/README.md

 than the renderer itself (looking at you JupyterLab).
 In other words, this will render as quickly as your code can spit out the data.

+## Early Development Notice
+Note that this project is in the early stages of development and while it remains quite functional you should expect frequent changes when tracking the `main` branch.
+For this reason, it's recommended that you clone/checkout/submodule one of the project tags for a more stable experience.

 ## Installation

 1. Review the requirements and suggestions below.